ishtms/learn-nodejs-hard-way/chapters/ch08-ex-implementing-router.md

 1. **Method - `findRoute`**: Add a method to your `TrieRouter` class called `findRoute`.

 - This method should take a single parameter, `path`, which is a string representing the URL pattern to find in the Trie.

 - Return the handler function associated with the last node of the matching URL pattern.

 - If the URL pattern is not found, return `null` or some indication that the route does not exist.

 2. **Path Normalization**: Before searching for the route in the Trie, normalize the path similar to what you did in `addRoute`.

 - Remove trailing slashes.

 - Handle repeated slashes.

--   Remove whitespaces before and after each URL segment.
+- Reject any path which includes a whitespace.

 3. **Traversal**: Start from the root node and traverse the Trie based on the URL segments.
 Retrieve the handler function from the last node if the path exists.